seibert-media/automatix/README.md

 **VALUE**: Your command.
 Variables will be replaced with Python format function.
 Therefore use curly brackets to refer to variables, systems, secrets and constants.

-Constants are available via const_KEY, where KEY is the dictionary key in tools/automatix/constants.py.
+Constants are available via const_KEY, where KEY is the key of your constants in your **CONFIGURATION** file.
 There you can define some widely used constants.

 In most cases its a good idea to define your command in quotes to avoid parsing errors, but it is not always necessary.
 Another way is to use '|' to indicate a _literal scalar block_.
 There you can even define whole program structures for python (see example).